buren/git-story/README.md

        churn             Count number of changes for each file conflicted        List files with merge-conflicts
-       divergence        Show difference between current branch and remote branch git-story         List git-story extensions
+       divergence        Show difference between current branch and remote branch gs                List git-story extensions
-       git-story-extend  Add new git-story extension to git git-story-update  Update git-story to its latest version
+       gs-extend  Add new git-story extension to git gs-update  Update git-story to its latest version

 ## Documentation